elipapa/markdown-cv/index.md

 __Software Engineer Intern, *First International Computing, INC*__, Fremont, CA
 - Designed, developed and tested optimal cross-platform method for client’s product
 - Researched and implemented Java Native Access (JNA) which provided direct mapping from C++ to Java
-- Collaborated with various teams in managing project priorities, deadlines and deliverables.
+- Collaborated with various teams in managing project priorities, deadlines and deliverables
 - Reduced system development life cycle by ten times by eliminating the need to call over-head

 ## Work Experiences
 `2018 - Current` __Barista, *Philz Coffee*__, Fremont, CA
-- Provided consistent excellent and reliable customer service
+- Provide consistent excellent and reliable customer service
-- Communicated effectively with the team and upheld an open work environment
+- Communicate effectively with the team and upheld an open work environment
 - Deliver excellence in customer service and ensure quality and attention for each guest
 - Build a culture of warmth, positivity and human connection with the community